foramsojitra/prep/README.md

 Throttling or sometimes is also called throttle function is a practice used in websites.
 Throttling is used to call a function after every millisecond or a particular interval of time only the first click is executed immediately.
 ~~~

+Debouncing is a technique where we can monitor the time delay of user action and once that delay reaches our predetermined threshold we can can make the function call.
+Throttling is a technique where we make the function call in a predetermined time interval irrespective of continuous user actions.

-###Q : What are the differences between cookie, local storage and session storage
+### Q : What are the differences between cookie, local storage and session storage
 A :
 | Feature     			          | Cookie 			   | Local storage      | Session storage  |
 | ----------- 				  | -----------                    | ----------- 	| ----------- 	   |